Osiris-Team/HBrowser/README.md

 Puppeteer and NodeJs are directly usable in Java.

-Creating a new browser completely in Java is ongoing work.
+Creating a new browser completely in Java is ongoing work (with GraalJs).
 Read more below at "Why contribute?".

 Jsoup is used to work with HTML in Java.